ryangalea23/truespan/Archive/UNIVERSAL_LINKS_SETUP.md

 ## Overview

-This allows `https://goicon.com/...` URLs to open the TrueSpan Living desktop app automatically (if installed).
+This allows `https://goicon.com/...` URLs to open the Truespan Neighborhood desktop app automatically (if installed).
 If the app is not installed, the URL opens in the browser normally.

 **No code changes needed on your end** - just host 2 small JSON files.